AI-Native Development

 This context engineering challenge is precisely why we built 4ge.

-The platform transforms unstructured ideas into structured, AI-ready specifications.
-It generates comprehensive user flows, acceptance criteria, and implementation tasks automatically.
-But specifications are only useful if they can be delivered to the systems that need them.
+The platform transforms unstructured ideas into structured, validated feature plans with acceptance criteria.
+It generates user flows, acceptance criteria, and implementation tasks automatically.
+But plans are only useful if they can be delivered to the systems that need them.

 68.3%